Anesthesia for awake craniotomy

 The patient is not necessarily awake throughout the entire craniotomy, but is conscious and cooperative during the portions of the procedure that involve testing.
 The success of awake craniotomy depends on careful patient selection, and coordination between experienced anesthesia and surgical teams.

 This topic will discuss anesthetic management for AC (table 1).
 General concerns for anesthesia for craniotomy, and anesthesia for placement of deep brain stimulators, are discussed separately.
-(See "Anesthesia for craniotomy" and "Anesthesia for patients having deep brain stimulator implantation".)
+(See "Anesthesia for craniotomy" and "Anesthesia for patients who undergo deep brain stimulator implantation".)

 The most common surgical indication for awake craniotomy (AC) is to allow functional cortical mapping for brain tumors, and occasionally vascular lesions or epileptogenic foci, close to eloquent cortex.
 Eloquent cortex refers to those parts of the brain that control motor, sensory, or language function.
 AC may also be used to facilitate electrocorticography for seizure focus localization, to minimize interference from anesthetic medications.
 Awake craniotomy may be performed without these indications, in order to facilitate enhanced recovery and reduce resource utilization.
 In some centers, selected patients are discharged on the day of surgery after awake craniotomy [1,2].
 (See 'Postoperative care' below.)